 - where warranted, take action in the courts to obtain orders which punish the wrongdoer by the imposition of penalties or fines and deter others from breaching the Act.

-The ACCC cannot pursue all the complaints it receives about the conduct of traders or businesses and the ACCC rarely becomes involved in resolving individual consumer or small business disputes.
+The ACCC cannot pursue all the complaints it receives or issues that come to its attention about the conduct of traders or businesses and the ACCC rarely becomes involved in resolving individual consumer or small business disputes.
 While all complaints are carefully considered, the ACCC’s role is to focus on those circumstances that will, or have the potential to, harm the competitive process or result in widespread consumer detriment.
-The ACCC therefore exercises its discretion to direct resources to the investigation and resolution of matters that provide the greatest overall benefit for competition and consumers.
+The ACCC therefore exercises its discretion to direct resources to matters that provide the greatest overall benefit for competition and consumers.